noctisynth/oblivion-rust/README.md

 # Oblivion

-Rust High Concurrency Implementation of Oblivion, an End-to-End Encryption Protocol Based on ECDHE Encryption Algorithm
+A fast, lightweight, and secure end-to-end encryption protocol based on ECDHE encryption algorithm.

 </div>

 ## Documentation

-You can use the following command to create `Oblivion` documents:
+See the [documentation](https://docs.rs/oblivion/) for more information or clone the repository and run with:

 ```bash
 cargo doc -r
 ```

-## Docker && docker-compose
+## Docker && Docker Compose

 ```bash
 docker-compose up -d
 ```